alpine9000/roidserver/README.md

 About
 -----
-This is the server component for [Metro Siege](https://metrosiege.com) online co-op.
+_roidserver_ is the server component for [Metro Siege](https://metrosiege.com) online co-op.
 Clients connect to the server, are matched by a supplied GAME ID, then will be able to play co-operatively.
 The server facilitates communication between each pair of clients.

 Configuration
 -------------
-_roidserver_ is configured by editing [roidserver.c](roidserver.c) and modifying the configuration _hash defines_).
+_roidserver_ is configured by editing [roidserver.c](roidserver.c) and modifying the configuration _hash defines_.
+Comment the item to change configuration from default.

 ### ROIDSERVER_DASHBOARD
 Enable the web based dashboard (default: enabled, amiga: disabled)